LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-09-decorate-codeblock-scrollbar.md

 ## my-style.scss

-Append below code to the `my-style.scss`.
+Append the below code to the `my-style.scss`.
 And we are done!

 ```css
 /* file: "/_sass/my-style.scss" */